Reproducible-Bioinformatics/baryon/spec/spec.md

 `options` instructions tags a parameter with its possible options.
 Accepts a parameter list.
-The last element MAY have a comma delimiter.
+The last element MAY have a delimiting comma.

 Example(s):
 ```